Symptoms of COVID-19

-Of people who show symptoms, 81% develop only mild to moderate symptoms (up to mild pneumonia), while 14% develop severe symptoms (dyspnea, hypoxia, or more than 50% lung involvement on imaging) that require hospitalization, and 5% of patients develop critical symptoms (respiratory failure, septic shock, or multiorgan dysfunction) requiring ICU admission.
+Of those who show symptoms, 81% develop only mild to moderate symptoms (up to mild pneumonia), while 14% develop severe symptoms (dyspnea, hypoxia, or more than 50% lung involvement on imaging) that require hospitalization, and 5% of patients develop critical symptoms (respiratory failure, septic shock, or multiorgan dysfunction) requiring ICU admission.

 At least a third of the people who are infected with the virus do not develop noticeable symptoms at any point in time.
 These asymptomatic carriers tend not to get tested and can still spread the disease.
 Other infected people will develop symptoms later (called "pre-symptomatic") or have very mild symptoms and can also spread the virus.

-As is common with infections, there is a delay between the moment a person first becomes infected and the appearance of the first symptoms.
-The median delay for COVID-19 is four to five days possibly being infectious on 1-4 of those days.
+As is common with infections, there is a delay, or incubation period, between the moment a person first becomes infected and the appearance of the first symptoms.
+The median delay for COVID-19 is four to five days possibly being infectious on 1–4 of those days.
 Most symptomatic people experience symptoms within two to seven days after exposure, and almost all will experience at least one symptom within 12 days.

 Most people recover from the acute phase of the disease.
-However, some people—over half of a cohort of home-isolated young adults identified in June 2021 continued to experience a range of effects, such as fatigue, for months even after recovery.
-This is the result of a condition called long COVID, which can be described as a range of persistent symptoms that continue for weeks and/or months at a time.
-Long-term damage to organs has also been observed after the onset of COVID-19.
-Multi-year studies are underway to further investigate the potential long-term effects of the disease.
+However, some people continue to experience a range of effects, such as fatigue, for prolonged periods after an initial COVID-19 infection.
+This is the result of a condition called long COVID, which can be described as a range of persistent symptoms that continue for months or years.
+Long-term damage to organs has been observed after the onset of COVID-19.
+Multi-year studies are underway to further investigate the protracted effects of long COVID.
+Reducing the risk of long COVID includes staying up to date on the most recent COVID-19 vaccine, practicing good hygiene, maintaining clean indoor air, and physical distancing from people infected with a respiratory virus.